Detained and Denied: Healthcare Access in Immigration Detention,

 Although low levels of insurance coverage (both public and private) does in part account for low utilization of health care

 by immigrants, there are other reasons as well, including language barriers, cultural differences, and worries over whether

 utilization will lead to deportation or revocation of legal status.
 The authors recommend that federal and state governments

-expand Medicaid access to legal permanent residents; support non-profit, community health centers; and increase
+expand Medicaid access to legal permanent residents; support non-profit, community health centers; and increase access to

 Cultural Competence in Health Literacy Primer,

 Maryland Office of Minority Health and Health Disparities & University of Maryland School of Public Health, March, 2013,

-Maryland enacted a law requiring attention to cultural competency and health literacy in the curricula
+In 2012, Maryland enacted a law requiring attention to cultural competency and health literacy in the curricula

 of health profession degree programs.
 This primer is intended to help health educators, students, and practicing health

 professionals learn how to reduce health disparities and improve health outcomes through culturally-sensitive and effective

 communication with patients across the various health disciplines.
 The primer is unique in merging the fields of health literacy

 and cultural competence, which are usually treated separately and often compete for time in already tight curricula.
 The primer

 consists of six modules of instruction: health disparities, community strategies, bias and stereotyping, effective communication

 skills, use of interpreters, and self-reflection and culture of health professions.
 Within each module, learning objectives

 are listed by type of competency (K = knowledge; S = skill; and A = attitude), as well as by learning stage (novice, intermediate,

 objectives and as existing resources undergo standardized review.